ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 ## Objective

-The aim of the tutorial is to understand how to create and train a chatbot model with AI Notebook.
-We will create and train the chatbot with a vscode notebook.
+The aim of the tutorial is to understand how to create and train a chatbot model with AI Notebooks.
+We will create and train the chatbot with a Visual Studio Code notebook.
 At the end of the tutorial, we will have a model and we can speak to our chatbot.
 There is an another tutorial where you can train your chatbot with the tool `AI Training`.
 Here is the link [how to train a chatbot with AI Training](https://docs.ovh.com/gb/en/publiccloud/ai/).

 We will use the famous open source framework [Rasa](https://rasa.community/) to build the chatbot.